zopefoundation/Zope/docs/zope4/migration/zodb.rst

   - start the Application using ``bin/runwsgi etc/zope.ini`` or
     ``bin/<INSTANCE_NAME>``, depending on the mechanism you used to create the instance configuration.
-Test it intensively for incomptibilities and errors.
+Test it intensively for incompatibilities and errors.

 - shut down the Zope instance(s) and ZEO server that serves your ZODB